allo-protocol/allo-sdk-workshop-1/README.md

   # Change into the directory
   cd allo-sdk-workshop-1

-  # Checkout the start branch
+  # Checkout the main branch
-  git checkout start
+  git checkout main

   cd starter
   # You should now be in the /starter directory